 A Spanish explorer and the first historian of Texas, Alvar Nunez Cabeza de Vaca sailed to North America from Spain in an expedition led by Panfilo de Narvaez in 1527.
-He and a group of some 300 men survived a hurricane near Cuba, to land on the west coast of Florida, near present-day Tampa Bay in April 1528, claiming the land for Spain.
+He and a group of some 300 men survived a hurricane near Cuba to land on the west coast of Florida, near present-day Tampa Bay, in April 1528, claiming the land for Spain.
 Hearing from the natives that there was gold to the north, Narváez split up his men, and he and his followers began an overland expedition in May.
 However, the expedition was met with a series of hurricanes and violent conflicts with Native Americans, resulting in the deaths of many of the men.
-The difficult and distressing march northward finally landed the remaining men in the area of present-day St. Marks, Florida, near the end of July.
+The difficult and distressing march northward finally landed the remaining men near present-day St. Marks, Florida, near the end of July.

-Along the way, three of the rafts sank, including the one that Narváez was riding upon, when it was suddenly blown out to sea in November, 1528.
-The two remaining rafts continued on, finally landing on Galveston Island.
-After a very cold winter with very little food, only 15 men survived.
+Along the way, three rafts sank, including the one that Narváez was riding upon, when it was suddenly blown out to sea in November 1528.
+The two remaining rafts continued, finally landing on Galveston Island, Texas.
+After a frigid winter with very little food, only 15 men survived.
 In the spring, the men traveled west by land, walking along the Colorado River.
 By 1533, there were only four survivors, including Cabeza de Vaca.
 The men were enslaved by some Indian tribes along the way and helped by others.
-They were the first non-natives to travel in this area of southwestern North America, and the first Europeans to see the bison, or American buffalo.
+They were the first non-natives to travel to this area of southwestern North America and the first Europeans to see the bison or American buffalo.
 During this time, he became a trader and shaman to various Native American tribes.

-The four men finally reached the Spanish settlement of Culiacan in early 1536 (eight years after being stranded in Florida).
-Later that year they reached Mexico City, where they were welcomed by the Viceroy Antonio de Mendoza.
+The four men finally reached Culiacan’s Spanish settlement in early 1536 (eight years after being stranded in Florida).
+Later that year, they reached Mexico City, where the Viceroy Antonio de Mendoza welcomed them.

-After returning to Spain in 1537, he wrote an account, first published in 1542, as La Relación (The Relation), which, in later editions, was re-titled Shipwrecks.
-In 1540, Cabeza de Vaca was appointed Adelantado, a Spanish Noble, of then present-day Argentina, where he was governor and captain general of Río de la Plata (now called Paraguay).
-He explored along the Paraguay River in 1542.
+After returning to Spain in 1537, Cabeza de Vaca wrote an account, first published in 1542, as La Relación (The Relation), which was re-titled Shipwrecks in later editions.
+In 1540, Cabeza de Vaca was appointed Adelantado, a Spanish Noble of then present-day Argentina, where he was governor and captain-general of Río de la Plata (now called Paraguay).
+He explored the Paraguay River in 1542.